-TransLink's governance and management practices, which we consider to be strong, are subject to oversight by the Mayors' Council which reviews and approves TransLink's long-term transportation plans and provides certain oversight responsibilities for fares, executive compensation and customer surveys and complaints.
-The Mayors' Council, which primarily includes the mayors (or their representatives) from the 21 municipalities in Metro Vancouver, has substantial oversight responsibilities, and appoints 7 of TransLink's 11 directors.
+Oversight is provided by the Mayors' Council which reviews and approves TransLink's long-term transportation plans and provides certain oversight responsibilities for fares, executive compensation and customer surveys and complaints.
+The Mayors' Council, which primarily includes the mayors (or their representatives) from the 21 municipalities in Metro Vancouver, also appoints 7 of TransLink's 11 directors.
 The Mayors' Council Chair and Vice Chair also sit on the Board.
-The Province of British Columbia has the right to appoint another 2 board members.
-We do not expect significant governance and policy changes in the near term under TransLink's new CEO (effective 19 July 2021).
+The Province of British Columbia has the right to appoint another 2 board members, providing a level of provincial oversight as well.